 The objective of the communication strategy is to foster and maintain a favorable acceptance of the ESP project by all stakeholders and to ensure that information about the project is easily accessible.
 Secondly, to ensure all MSMEs on Sint Maarten, are aware of the project and know where they can apply and receive more information.
-For more details on the communication strategy, reference is made to the "Communication Strategy Plan".
+The main communication is though the ESP webpage which holds all information about the project and requirements for applying to the project.
+Social media is also used to communicate targeted messages.
+Billboards, radio commercials, radio interviews, news paper adverts and several virtual and physical stakeholder's information session have all been used.
+In 2021 animated videos are used to inform MSME's about the project and requirements.
 The Primary stakeholders are the MSMEs and PFIs and other stakeholders are the government and strategic partners and the general public of Sint Maarten.
-Several communication mediums will be used such as NRPB website, dedicated ESP webpage, social media, mass media and stakeholder engagement sessions.